 Meredith was elected to the American Law Institute (ALI) and the American Bar Foundation (ABF) in 2019, and has been the recipient of numerous awards and accolades.
 Meredith is frequently invited to speak and write on issues pertaining to class actions, privacy, consumer arbitration, and the retail industry.
 She is a guest lecturer on privacy at the University of Pennsylvania Law School, and has presented at the Annenberg School of Communications.
 In addition, Meredith has been a featured speaker at conferences sponsored by the American Bar Association (ABA), Association of Corporate Counsel (ACC), RILA, RLC, the Professional Association for Customer Engagement (PACE) and the American Institute of Certified Public Accountants (AICPA).
 She led a boot camp at the Retail Law Conference on the CCPA and moderated a panel discussion of chief privacy officers.
 Meredith recently presented programs on strategies to reduce the risk of COVID-19-related tort and class action litigation and on anticipated federal and state government enforcement proceedings to retail in-house counsel at RLC member meetings.

 Meredith is deeply committed to diversity and inclusion, and speaks regularly on issues pertaining to women in the profession to law students, practitioners and the business community.
 She has been recognized for her significant efforts on behalf of women in the law with awards from the Kilgore Society, The American Lawyer, and the Legal Intelligencer, among others.
-Meredith is a member of the firm’s Women's Initiative and is on the Advocacy Committee for the National Association of Women Lawyers.
+Meredith is a member of the firm’s Women's Initiative and is on the Advocacy Committee for the National Association of Women Lawyers (NAWL) and was recently named to the NAWL's Rising List.
 Meredith is a graduate of Leadership Philadelphia, is actively involved in community nonprofits, and serves on multiple boards and committees including the National Museum of American Jewish History Board of Trustees, Philadelphia Museum of Art Corporate Executive Board, and the University of Pennsylvania Law School Alumni Board of Managers.

 Meredith earned her undergraduate degree from Dartmouth College and her law degree from the University of Pennsylvania Law School.